Terms And Conditions

 1.9 “Legal Action”: filing a Claim with a court or government body, such as a national enforcement body (NEB), or handing over a Claim to a contracted legal representative, such as an attorney or law firm.

 1.10 ”Price List”: appendix attached to this T&C specifying accepted currencies, methods of payment and all fees charged by AirHelp.

 1.11 ”Regulation 261/04”: Regulation (EC) No. 261/2004 of the European Parliament and of the Council dated 11 February 2004, establishing common rules on compensation and assistance to passengers in the event of denied boarding and of cancellation or long delays of flights.

 Article 2: Agreement

-- 2.6 After signing the Assignment Form or an Authority Document, the Client may not engage any other party to pursue the Claim or assign the Claim to any other party.
-Any existing engagements or assignments, if any, must be cancelled before signing the Assignment Form or an Authority Document.
+2.6 After signing the Assignment Form or an Authority Document, the Client may not engage any other party to pursue the Claim or assign the Claim to any other party.
+Any existing engagements or assignments, if any, must be canceled before signing the Assignment Form or an Authority Document.

 2.9 The Agreement terminates:

 i) when Flight Compensation has been accepted by AirHelp, paid in full to AirHelp by the airline and the agreed part of the Flight Compensation has been transferred to the Client after deduction of all applicable fees, or

 ii) when AirHelp has established that it would be futile to continue to pursue the Claim after conducting an in-depth review of the case and has advised the Client that such Claim will not be pursued.